liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/05-retrieve-and-display-guestbooks.markdown

 instead use the `ListView` to display the drawer's items (the guestbooks), you don't need to use `app:menu`.

-Now that you've specified the drawer's layout, you need to write the code that controls the drawer.
+Now that you've defined the drawer's layout, you need to write the code that controls the drawer.
 You'll do this in `GuestbooksActivity`.
 First, add the following variables to this class:

     private DrawerLayout drawer;
     private ListView drawerListView;
     private ArrayAdapter _adapter;

 As with the Action Bar, you'll initialize the drawer in its own method.
 Add this method now:

     private void initDrawer() {
         // drawer initialization